 In autumn 1, Year 2 complete two days of whole class comprehension work using Cracking Comprehension.
 Then the other three days there is a carousel where the staff read with children who are below expected level (turquoise and below).
 In these sessions, book band books are used.
-During the carousel the other children complete reading activities, which are never a holding task.
+During the carousel the other children complete another comprehension independently and a phonics focused activity.